Neuroimaging and Data Science

 pip install -r requirements.txt

-To install these dependencies.
+in a shell/environment of your choice to install these dependencies.
 Then, you should be able to run each of the notebooks using Jupyter.

 Feedback